madetech/handbook/benefits/company_credit_card.md

 ## Receipts

 It's important that we can distinguish between personal payments and payments issued through company credit cards.
-To help us to do this, can you send all receipts for purchases made on credit cards to `card-receipts@madetech.co.uk`.
+To help us to do this, can you send all receipts (they must be VAT receipts) for purchases made on credit cards to `card-receipts@madetech.co.uk`.

 Expenses that you've paid for personally, should be put into Xero using the [expenses process](../guides/compensation/expenses.md).